Bemaneviky Ouest

 Bemaneviky Ouest is a municipality (commune, kaominina) in Madagascar.
 It belongs to the district of Ambanja, which is a part of Diana Region.
 According to 2018 census the population was 5,841.

 Location

 Bemaneviky Ouest lies on the banks of the Sambirano River, between Manongarivo Reserve and Ankarana Reserve.
+The valley of the Sambirano is the main cocoa producing area of Madagascar.
+60% or 7500 to 10 000 ton yearly provide from this area.

+There is an unpaved piste from Ambanja to Marovato, via Benavony, Ambodimanga Ramena, Bemaneviky Ouest, Maevatanana that is hardly practicable.
+Most of the exported cocoa is therefore transported with boats on the Sambirano River.

 Education

 Primary and junior level secondary education are available in town.
 The majority 50% of the population works in fishing.
 49% are farmers.
 The most important crop is coffee, while other important products are seeds of catechu and pepper.
 Services provide employment for 1% of the population.